mmutton/javaScript-Projects/README.md

 ## 2. SoundsTyping
 ### Animation and sound project.
-Typing on the keyboard releases sounds which coincide with colorful circle animation.
+Typing on the keyboard releases sounds which coincide with colorful circle animations.
 Javascript libraries: howler.js and Paper.js.

 ![SoundsTyping](images/SoundsTypingScreenshot.jpg)